Whole language: Rise of whole language and reaction

 After its introduction by Goodman, whole language rose in popularity dramatically.
 It became a major educational paradigm of the late 1980s and the 1990s.
 Despite its popularity during this period, educators who believed that skill instruction was important for students' learning, and some researchers in education, were skeptical of whole-language claims.
 What followed were the "Reading Wars" of the 1980s and 1990s between advocates of phonics and those of whole-language methodology, which in turn led to several attempts to catalog research on the efficacy of phonics and whole language.

+New Zealand education researcher Marie Clay created the Reading Recovery program in 1976.
+After lengthy observations of early readers, Clay defined reading as a message-getting, problem-solving activity, and writing as a message-sending, problem-solving activity.
+Clay suggested that both activities involved linking invisible patterns of oral language with visible symbols.

 The US Congress commissioned reading expert Marilyn Jager Adams to write a definitive book on the topic.
 She determined that phonics was important but suggested that some elements of the whole language approach were helpful.
 Two large-scale efforts, in 1998 by the United States National Research Council's Commission on Preventing Reading Difficulties in Young Children and in 2000 by the United States National Reading Panel, catalogued the most important elements of a reading program.
 While proponents of whole language find the latter to be controversial, both panels found that phonics instruction of varying kinds, especially analytic and synthetic phonics, contributed positively to students' ability to read words on tests of reading words in isolation.
 Both panels also found that embedded phonics and no phonics contributed to lower rates of achievement for most populations of students when measured on tests of reading words in isolation.
 The panel recommended an approach it described as "scientifically based reading research" (SBRR), which cited five elements essential to effective reading instruction: explicit Systematic Phonics instruction, phonological awareness, reading comprehension, vocabulary, and fluency.